BCCDC-PHL/determinator/README.md

 ## Outputs

+### sorted fastq directories

+**bwa_ref1_fastq**

+This directory contains fastq files with reads from your original input that map only to to ref1 from the composite reference.

+**bwa_ref2_fastq**

+This directory contains fastq files with reads from your original input that map only to to ref2 from the composite reference.

+NOTE: This will be the default output or when run with `--bwa`.
+The bbsplit fastq directories will only be output if run with `--bsplit`.
+The bwa fastq directories will **not** be output when run with `--bbsplit`.

+**bbsplit_ref1_fastq**

+This directory contains fastq files with reads from your original input that map only to to ref1 using bbsplit

+**bbsplit_ref2_fastq**

+This directory contains fastq files with reads from your original input that map only to to ref2 using bbsplit.

+## Additional QC outputs
 The following outputs are only available with default BWA-MEM method.
 These outputs are not available when using bbsplit.

 **qc_plots**